pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 _tl;dr The transfer of tokens from the applications to the suppliers based on the amount of work received and provided respectively._

-The `Mint=Burn` TLM is, _theoretically_, the only TLM necessary once the network reaches equilibrium in the far future.
+The `Mint=Burn` TLM is, _theoretically_, the only TLM necessary once the network reaches maturity in the far future.

 The same amount of tokens that is minted to the **supplier module** is burned from the **application module**.
-The stake of the application paying for work is reduced and the rewards are distributed to the supplier and its revenue shareholder addresses.
+The stake (in escrow) owned by the application which is paying for work is reduced and the rewards are distributed to the supplier and its revenue shareholder addresses.

 ```mermaid
 ---